Treatment of psoriasis

-Tazarotene, Tazorac, and Avage come in the form of a gel and cream and are applied once or twice a day.
+Tazarotene, Tazorac, and Avage come as gels and creams and are applied once or twice a day.
 The well-known side effects of these drugs are skin irritation and augmented sensitivity to light.

 Tazarotene is not recommended if you are pregnant, breastfeeding, or about to become pregnant.

-Calcineurin inhibitors, such as Tacrolimus, Protopic, Pimecrolimus, and Elidel, lessen the level of inflammation and plaque buildup.
-The Calcineurin inhibitors can be exclusively beneficial in areas of thin skin, for instance around the eyes, where steroids and retinoid emulsions and ointments are too irritating or can cause damaging effects.
+Calcineurin inhibitors, such as Tacrolimus, Protopic, Pimecrolimus, and Elidel, lessen inflammation and plaque buildup.
+The Calcineurin inhibitors can be exclusively beneficial in areas of thin skin, for instance, around the eyes, where steroids and retinoid emulsions and ointments are too irritating or can cause damaging effects.

-Calcineurin inhibitors are not recommended during pregnancy or breastfeeding, or if planning to become pregnant.
+Calcineurin inhibitors are not recommended during pregnancy, breastfeeding, or if planning to become pregnant.
 This drug is also not intended for long-term use due to a potential increased risk of skin cancer and lymphoma.

 Shampoos and salicylic acid solutions reduce the scalp of scalp psoriasis.
 It can be used alone or to increase the ability of other drugs to penetrate the skin more easily.

-Some doctors combine coal tar treatment of psoriasis with light therapy known as Goeckerman therapy.
-The two therapies taken together are more effective than either alone, as coal tar makes the skin more receptive to UVB light.
+Some doctors combine coal tar treatment of psoriasis with light therapy, known as Goeckerman therapy.
+The two therapies taken together are more effective than alone, as coal tar makes the skin more receptive to UVB light.

-Anthralin – a tar product comes in a form of a cream and is used to slow the growth of skin cells.
+Anthralin is a tar product that comes in the form of a cream and is used to slow the growth of skin cells.
 It can also help to remove dandruff and make the skin smoother.
 It should not be used for psoriasis treatment on the face or genitals.
 Anthralin can irritate the skin and discolor almost everything it touches.
 It is usually applied for a short time and then washed off.

 Light therapy – effective treatment of psoriasis

-Light therapy is a first-line treatment for moderate to severe psoriasis, alone or in combination with medications.
-This method of treatment for psoriasis involves exposure of the psoriatic skin patches to controlled amounts of natural or artificial light.
+Light therapy is a first-line treatment for moderate to severe psoriasis, alone or combined with medications.
+This psoriasis treatment method involves exposure of the psoriatic skin patches to controlled amounts of natural or artificial light.
 Repeated light therapy treatments of psoriasis are necessary.
-Talk to your doctor to find out if home phototherapy is an option for you.
+Talk to your doctor to find out if home phototherapy is an option.

 Brief daily sun exposure (heliotherapy) may improve psoriasis.
 Before starting a sun regimen, ask your doctor about the safest way to use natural light for the treatment of psoriasis.